Sachet Water Prices to Increase, Will Sell at GH¢15 Per Bag From April 6

 Man jailed six months for illegal connection

-YEN.com.gh reported that the Tamale District Court 1 sentenced a man to a six-month prison term with hard labour without the option of a fine over an illegal power connection.
+YEN.com.gh also reported that the Tamale District Court 1 had sentenced a man to a six-month prison term with hard labour without the option of a fine over an illegal power connection.

-The resident of Bulpella, Wahab Shiraz, was discovered engaging in illegal activities during a December 2023 NEDCo Mass Revenue Mobilisation Exercise.
+The resident of Bulpella, Tamale, who was identified as Wahab Shiraz, was discovered engaging in illegal activities during a December 2023 NEDCo Mass Revenue Mobilisation Exercise.

-Despite receiving an illegal connection notice, he failed to report for investigation at the Northern Electricity Distribution Company.
+Despite receiving a utility connection notice, he failed to report for investigation at the Northern Electricity Distribution Company and was subsequently arrested and formally charged.

 Source: YEN.com.gh